 \section{Conclusion}

-\tirl{} represents a significant advancement of IRL by introducing a principled approach to inversely learn transferable reward functions from demonstrations in multiple aligned tasks.
+\tirl{} represents a significant advancement of IRL by introducing a principled approach to inversely learn transferable reward functions from demonstrations of multiple aligned tasks.
 The key contribution lies in its ability to extract invariant abstractions that model the structure intrinsic to multiple tasks, which makes them transferable to aligned target tasks. \tirl{}'s analytical properties delineate the transfer applicability of the abstracted rewards and the experiments validate the transferability in both formative and use-inspired contexts.
-Future work could investigate general ways of quickly fine-tuning the transferred reward function to improve its fit for a broader set of target tasks.
+By explicitly leveraging multiple source tasks, \tirl{} mitigates the entanglement between task-specific dynamics and reward-relevant structure, enabling more robust generalization under dynamics shift.